News

 Fernando Marinelli, DiarioFolk.com - Spain

 • “Vocal singing finds in "Maldito tango", the quartet's second record, a valuable contribution that, thanks to the interpretive talent of its members, manages to open up possibilities both for the style and for the genre....
-Flores Negras manages to encapsulate the best of those expressive traditions...to summarize an original, potent and inspiring aesthetic adventure... and build an new expressive channel for urban music.”
+Flores Negras manages to encapsulate the best of those expressive traditions...to summarize an original, potent and inspiring aesthetic adventure... and build a new expressive channel for urban music.”

 Sergio Arboleya, Télam